edgamat/edgamat.github.io/_posts/2019-10-12-Using-Entity-Framework-Core-In-A-Clean-Architecture.md

 In a Clean Architecture, dependencies go one direction, inwards.
 Specifically, it is acceptable for the persistence logic to be aware of the Domain model, but not the other way around.
 The database is a technical detail that the application uses to store and retrieve data.
 However, the Domain shouldn't care how it is done and what technology is used to implement it.
 Remember our discussion on taking on dependencies?
-Well, this is just such a dependency your Domain should not accept.
+Well, this is a dependency your Domain should not accept.

 In a typical ASP.NET application, or for that matter most applications, the database is at the heart of